Naidanzheng/DATA-602-Project-1/README.md

 ![Status.png](https://github.com/Naidanzheng/DATA-602-Project-1/blob/Image/Status.png)

 This graph shows the correlation between features.
+These variables will be used to create models to predict life expectancy.
 ![Correlation.png](https://github.com/Naidanzheng/DATA-602-Project-1/blob/Image/Correlation.png)

 There is a strong correlation relationship between 'Schooling' and 'Life Expectancy' of 0.728.
 This may be because education is more established and prevalent in wealthier countries.